b. 13/01/1880 Lady Frere, South Africa. d. 18/08/1931 London.

 South Africa sent a British Mounted Infantry Company (141 men) from the 4th Bn The King’s Royal Rifle Corps, commanded by Captain G.C.
 Shakerley, and a Boer Mounted Infantry Company, known as the Somaliland Burgher Corps (100 men) commanded by Captain W. Bonham DSO.
 The men brought their own horses and 50% spares for remounts.
 In a strange twist, John Sherwood-Kelly joined the Boer Corps.
 During the period he was promoted to the rank of Sergeant.

-In 1904 he was reduced to a Trooper again and returned to South Africa where he worked at first as a trader and later as a recruiter of native labour in the Transkei.
+In 1904 he was reduced to a Trooper again for insubordination, and returned to South Africa where he worked at first as a trader and later as a recruiter of native labour in the Transkei.
 In 1905/6 he again saw action during the Zululand Bambatha Rebellion.

 Over the period 1906 to 1912 John was involved in the family business in Butterworth which was involved in the recruiting labour for the mines.
 Finding a lasting solution for the Irish crisis remained a challenge for the British and in 1910 another attempt failed.
 The situation deteriorated and by 1912/13 the call went out for “all unionists” to return to Ireland.
 Being from Irish descent John and another brother of his, Edward answered the call and travelled to Ireland where they both joined the Ulster Volunteer Force.